Conditional Diffusion Models for Semantic 3D Brain MRI Synthesis: Experiments and Results

 \subsection{Evaluation Metric}

 We employed quantitative and qualitative measures to evaluate the synthetic images.

 \textbf{Quantitative Evaluation:} The Fréchet Inception Distance (FID)\cite{b23} is a widely used evaluation metric in GAN synthesis, yet its application in assessing 3D medical images is limited due to its dependency on the Inception-v3 network \cite{b24} trained on a 2D image dataset.
-Building upon existing research \cite{b26, b27}, we implemented the 3D-FID metric utilizing a pre-trained 3D Resnet model\cite{b28} for feature extraction.
-However, this approach delivered unsatisfactory measurements.
-Hence, inspired by the normalization methods found in prior studies \cite{b98, b99, b100}, we propose an extended 3D-FID metric incorporating histogram equalization.
-This adjustment accurately computes image quality distances.
+Following the implementation of the 3D-FID metric as described by \cite{hagan}, we adopted the same approach, utilizing a pre-trained 3D ResNet model\cite{b28} for feature extraction.
 Besides the 3D-FID metric, we utilized Mean Squared Error (MSE), Maximum Mean Discrepancy (MMD) score \cite{b29}, and Multi-Scale Structural Similarity Index Measure (MS-SSIM)\cite{b30} for quantitative evaluation.

 \textbf{Qualitative Evaluation:} Two approaches were employed for the qualitative evaluation.

 First, a visual evaluation was conducted with two neurosurgeons.
 The experts assessed a set of 40 high-resolution images, comprising an equal mix of 20 real and 20 synthetic images, with the objective of distinguishing them as real or fake.
 The images evaluated by the experts included samples from both a real image dataset and synthetic images generated by our proposed model.
 The experts made their classifications based solely on visual assessment.
 It is important to note that due to the easily identifiable non-realistic features of synthetic images generated by baseline GAN models, we did not proceed with further visual assessment of those GAN synthetic images.